-The remote working revolution has arrived.
+The remote working revolution has arrived—with innumerable benefits of remote work coming to the forefront.
 With technology (like smartphones, cloud collaboration and video conferencing) becoming more widespread, remote working jobs are becoming more common.
 The idea of being able to work from anywhere you want offers great work-life balance.
 Some prefer to enjoy the daily grind of office life.
 Some prefer working from the comfort of their own homes.
 There are scientific arguments for both.
 In this article, we will go toe-to-toe and find which one is better for your business.

 Improved Employee Retention

 A Stanford study showed that when call center workers worked remotely, they outperformed their on-site peers.
 The reason behind it was they took less sick leaves and shorter breaks.
 They were also found to be more satisfied with the job and tend to quit less often.
-Moreover, Remote working also helps retain working parents with childcare responsibilities.
+Moreover, remote working also helps retain working parents with childcare responsibilities—one of the most important benefits of remote work.

 Access to Large Pool of Applicants

-Businesses can also benefit from remote jobs if they are located in high-cost living area.
+Businesses can also witness the benefits of remote work if they are located in high-cost living area.
 With remote jobs, they can have access to more skillful people at less pay as compare to hire on-site workers.

 Possible Gains in Productivity

-Your business can save huge money on utilities and real estate.
+Your business can save a lot of money on utilities and real estate—one of the most compelling benefits of remote work.
 Because if you hire remote workers, you need fewer on-site workers which mean you need a smaller space.
 When a business moves to a more flexible working scenario, they are more likely to put things in the cloud.
 This is not only good from an environmental standpoint but also from utilities and extra costs (such as paper, trash, recycling) which seems smaller but certainly adds up.
 Companies can save millions of dollars in real estate when they hire remote workers instead of on-site workers.

 What’s Right for Your Business?